 Through research, program development and partnering, Creating IT Futures innovates a suite of programs to diversity and enlarge the tech workforce.
 We particularly encourage an IT path for populations that traditionally have been under-represented in the IT workforce, such as women and people of color.

 Both in time and money, CompTIA gives back to IT-related charities that help youth and adults pursue careers in IT and help to diversify the IT workforce.
-Our Tech Leaders Giving Circle works with industry leaders to identify worthwhile charities and make a $1000 donation in those leaders’ names.
 Our member communities and councils select technology-related charities to make annual donations of $10,000.
-Since 2012, these communities and councils have donated more than a half million dollars.
-CompTIA also selects other non-profits such as ChiTech, a tech academy in Chicago, to support financially and with volunteerism.
+Since 2012, these communities and councils have donated nearly one million dollars to more than 70 charities.
+See which charities were selected in 2018.
+Charities that would like to be considered for these annual gifts should contact Jim Hamilton, director, member communities, CompTIA, at firstname.lastname@example.org.

 Beyond our aggressive matching program for CompTIA employee charitable giving, our staff spends countless hours volunteering at a wide range of local and international charities.
 Staff also get one paid day off to use each year to volunteer at a local charity.

 The tech industry is facing a significant shortage of talent.
-With nearly 1.4 million unfilled job openings a year and millions of tech workers set to retire over the next eight years, that shortage will only grow.
+With more than 1 million unfilled job openings a year and millions of tech workers set to retire over the next eight years, that shortage will only grow.
 Now more than ever, we must attract the next generation of talent into tech occupations — but how?

 NextUp is CompTIA’s and Creating IT Futures’ new initiative to introduce teens to the many possibilities of technology careers and guide them to the tech career of their choosing.